 - An inflated sense of importance meaning they will exaggerate their achievements and talents and wants to be seen as ‘superior’.

-- Believes they are special and exaggerates their links to high status people or institutions (e.g. OxBridge/Royalty/’Stars’)
+- Believing they are special and exaggerates their links to high status people or institutions (e.g. OxBridge/Royalty/’Stars’).

-- Behaves in an arrogant way (though vulnerable narcissists may not do this, but they will make everything about them).
+- Behaving in an arrogant way in all areas of their life (though vulnerable narcissists may not do this, but they will make absolutely everything about them).

-- Fantasises about having unlimited power, success, beauty or fame (and will try to create / show this off even if they don’t have it).
+- Having fantasises about having unlimited power, success, beauty or fame (and they will try to create / show this off even if they don’t have it).

-- Is envious of others / believes others are envious of them
+- Being envious of others / believing others are envious of them.

 It is important to realise that we that we all have some traits of narcissism and working with me will not be about focussing on the narcissist, rather it will be about helping you to recover.